cylc/cylc-flow/doc/src/introduction.rst

 dependence can be ignored because it is automatically satisfied when one cycle point finishes before the next begins.
-If it is not ignored it drastically complicates the dependency graph by blurring the clean boundary between cycle points. :num:`fig-dep-multi` illustrates the problem for our simple example suite assuming minimal inter-cycle dependence: the warm cycled models (*a*, *b*, and *c*) each depend on their own previous instances.
+If it is not ignored it drastically complicates the dependency graph by blurring the clean boundary between cycle points. :numref:`fig-dep-multi` illustrates the problem for our simple example suite assuming minimal inter-cycle dependence: the warm cycled models (*a*, *b*, and *c*) each depend on their own previous instances.